The Customer Lifetime Value chart displays an estimated total lifetime subscription value of an average customer.

 LTV = Average Revenue Per Customer (ARPA) / Customer Churn Rate

-For example, if your ARPA is $100 and your monthly customer churn rate is 5%, your LTV will be $2000.
+For example, with an ARPA of $100 and a monthly customer churn rate of 5%, your LTV would be $2,000.

-Your LTV may sometimes be zero because your customer churn rate is zero.
+Your LTV can be zero.
+This happens when your customer churn rate is also zero.

-In some scenarios, estimating LTV may not be so useful.
-For businesses with a small number of customers, the estimated value is likely to fluctuate from month to month due to the small sample size.
+In some scenarios, LTV may not be so useful.
+For example, LTV tends to fluctuate more on a month by month basis for businesses with a lower number of paying customers.
+This is due to the smaller sample size.

 What analysis can be gained?

-LTV can be useful when determining how much to spend on customer acquisition.
-For example, if your LTV is $100 and it costs $50 you to acquire a customer (CAC), this would result in a $50 gain (not excluding any other business costs).
+LTV is useful when considering how much to spend on customer acquisition.
+For example, if your LTV is $100, and your cost to acquire the customer (CAC) is $50, you would have a $50 gain (excluding any other business costs).

 LTV can also be useful when comparing groups of customers to see which group provides the greatest return on investment.
 For example, if you spend $100 to acquire 10 customers with an LTV of $12, this would not be as great a return of investment as spending $50 to acquire 10 customers with an LTV of $10.